simeononsecurity/simeononsecurity.ch/content/articles/how-does-dns-work/index.en.md

 The `dig` command is a versatile DNS diagnostic tool available on Linux systems.
 It provides detailed information about DNS queries, responses, and DNS server configurations.
 You can use `dig` to query specific DNS records, test DNS resolution, and troubleshoot DNS-related problems.
 Open the Terminal and run `dig` followed by the domain name or IP address you want to investigate.

 These commands serve as valuable tools for diagnosing and resolving DNS issues on different operating systems.
-By leveraging these commands, you can gain insights into DNS configurations, verify DNS server settings, and troubleshoot connectivity problems.
+By using these commands, you can gain insights into DNS configurations, verify DNS server settings, and troubleshoot connectivity problems.

-It's important to note that the specific commands and their options may vary depending on the operating system version and distribution you are using.
+Note that the specific commands and their options may vary depending on the operating system version and distribution you are using.
 Consult the documentation for your specific operating system version for detailed information about these commands and their usage.
 ______